What is a slow transaction?

 If you are using the recorded session, follow these steps:

-- Click the Diagnose Performance node in the recorded session.
-The Response Time Hotspots dashlet opens.
+In the AppMon Client cockpit, click the Diagnose Performance > Response Time Hotspots node in the recorded session.
+The Response Time Hotspots dashlet appears.

 With just a click, you can identify which tiers and APIs are slow and contribute to the response time:

-- The backend uses Approx. 90% of the time.
+- The backend uses approximately 90% of the time.

 - The JDBC uses 75% of the API.